aronakhmad/aronakhmad.github.io/_posts/2020-11-10-Collecting-Twitter-Data-using-Python.markdown

 tweet_df.to_csv(r'twitter_data_collection.csv', index=False)
 ```
 \
 And that was pretty much all about how you collect Twitter data through Twitter API.
 How was it?
 It was really simple, right?
 I hope so, *teehee*.
 I thank you guys for reading this article and I hope it helped you (hopefully lol).
-Bye for now and take care of your health, guys! :sparkles:
+Bye for now and take care of your health, guys! ✨